Barbara Carrasco: Art

-Carrasco is an artist and a muralist who is very involved in the community.
+Carrasco is an artist, a painter and a muralist who is very involved in the community.
 Her artwork reveals the real history against indigenous people in the US and how they were treated.
 She has been a part of The Getty Museum, Self-Help Graphics, and the Center for Political Graphics.
 Carrasco's art is often very focused on social commentary.
 She uses her art to advocate change in the treatment of women.
 She has been publicly acknowledged for her role in making the Chicano art movement aware of sexist attitudes.

-She is a key figure in the Chicano Art Movement since she is an activist working closely with Cesar Chavez to help bring justice into communities that had been constantly ignored because of their ethnicity.
+She is a key figure in this art movement as she is an activist working closely with Cesar Chavez, trying to help bring justice into communities that had been constantly ignored due to their ethnicity.
 Her art also addresses problems that she sees with religious dogma as it relates to women.
 Carrasco uses her art to bring attention to issues that would otherwise remain invisible.
-She also helps celebrate influential women, like in her "iconic representation" of Dolores Huerta.
+She also helps celebrate influential women, like in her "iconic representation" of civil rights activist Dolores Huerta.

 By protesting within her artwork, Carrasco created a social change for the UFW Union and the Dolores Huerta Foundation.
-One of her famous works, Dolores, which is a portrait of Cesar Chavez's daughter was to honor her as the co-founder of the UFW Union which she worked alongside for 15 years.
+One of her famous works, Dolores Huerta, was to honor her as the co-founder of the UFW Union which she worked alongside for 15 years.
 In 1970, Carrasco at the time was a student at UCLA and created her artwork, Pregnant woman in a ball of yarn.
 She was inspired to create this piece after hearing her brother telling his pregnant wife she was unable to go to school because she was pregnant.
 Chavez would see the process of her artwork come to life.
 He had attended one of Carrasco’s press conferences that viewed her artwork, Pesticides, in New York in 1989 which her work was shown in Times Square.
 Carrasco’s work has been shown in many exhibits such as in the US, Europe, and in Latin America.
 Some of her original mural sketches and drawings are now housed in the Permanent Collection at the Library of Congress, Washington, DC, and have been archived at Stanford University Special Collections Mexican American Manuscript Collections.
 Carrasco herself has stated that because she was so political, her art hasn't been taken as seriously.
 Carrasco credits older Chicana artists, like Santa Barraza, with creating a "positive impact" on her work.
 She also enjoyed working with other Chicana artists in her generation, like her friend Yreina Cervantez.
 Carrasco's work often uses "fine lines, sharp detail, and a hard-edged graphic quality."